Reading International, Inc. (NASDAQ:RDI) EVP Sells $24,160.00 in Stock

-Reading International, Inc. (NASDAQ:RDI) EVP Margaret Cotter sold 4,000 shares of the firm’s stock in a transaction that occurred on Wednesday, April 21st.
-The stock was sold at an average price of $6.04, for a total value of $24,160.00.
-Following the transaction, the executive vice president now owns 759,876 shares in the company, valued at approximately $4,589,651.04.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+Reading International, Inc. (NASDAQ:RDI) EVP Margaret Cotter sold 4,000 shares of the business’s stock in a transaction that occurred on Friday, April 23rd.
+The shares were sold at an average price of $6.04, for a total transaction of $24,160.00.
+Following the completion of the sale, the executive vice president now directly owns 759,876 shares in the company, valued at $4,589,651.04.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.

 Margaret Cotter also recently made the following trade(s):

-Reading International (NASDAQ:RDI) last posted its quarterly earnings results on Wednesday, March 31st.
-The company reported ($0.80) EPS for the quarter, beating the consensus estimate of ($0.81) by $0.01.
-Reading International had a negative return on equity of 42.01% and a negative net margin of 57.16%.
+Reading International (NASDAQ:RDI) last announced its earnings results on Wednesday, March 31st.
+The company reported ($0.80) earnings per share for the quarter, topping the consensus estimate of ($0.81) by $0.01.
+Reading International had a negative net margin of 57.16% and a negative return on equity of 42.01%.

 A hedge fund recently bought a new stake in Reading International stock.
-Squarepoint Ops LLC acquired a new position in shares of Reading International, Inc. (NASDAQ:RDI) in the 3rd quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The fund acquired 30,557 shares of the company’s stock, valued at approximately $98,000.
-Squarepoint Ops LLC owned about 0.14% of Reading International as of its most recent filing with the Securities & Exchange Commission.
-Hedge funds and other institutional investors own 41.86% of the company’s stock.
+Squarepoint Ops LLC purchased a new position in shares of Reading International, Inc. (NASDAQ:RDI) in the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The fund purchased 30,557 shares of the company’s stock, valued at approximately $98,000.
+Squarepoint Ops LLC owned approximately 0.14% of Reading International as of its most recent SEC filing.
+41.86% of the stock is owned by hedge funds and other institutional investors.

 About Reading International